 Islamic structures of science and society

 Lydia Wilson, Mellon Postdoctoral Fellow at the Graduate Center, CUNY

 Abstract: I will argue that an analysis of the relationship between science and Islam can provide a fresh lens through which to look at the functioning of modern political Islam and contemporary Muslim societies.
 In analysing contemporary critiques of science in the Muslim world, echoes with the situation under totalitarian regimes were hard to ignore, most obviously in: 1) treatment of dissenters; 2) other forms of political interference; 3) a creation and defence of an alternative scientific epistemology; and 4) a definition of, and attacks on, an enemy.
 This last gives an insight into political and social attitudes more broadly.
 The definition of the enemy under Soviet theory was class-based (bourgeois or capitalist); under the Nazis it was race-based (non-Aryan and in particular Jewish); in certain Islamic science discourses today it is geopolitical (Western science, often conflated with "modern").
 There have been various characterisations given of "Western" science in the Muslim world, and a variety of responses, from total rejection to complete assimilation.
 But even within societies creating an Islamic epistemology for science, scientists play a high profile role, including within extremist movements, both violent and non-violent.
 For example, the Muslim Brotherhood appointed an engineer to be prime minister, and engineers are vastly over-represented in jihadist attacks in the past 20 years.
-This ambivalence to science can be seen as one instance of the ambivalence to Western culture more generally.Biography: Lydia Wilson is the Mellon postdoctoral fellow at CUNY Graduate Center.
-After completing a Ph.D. in medieval Arabic philosophy (University of Cambridge, UK), she shifted to the modern Middle East, building on previous journalism experience to pursue anthropological research, particularly anthropology of conflict.
-Lydia reviews regularly for the Times Literary Supplement, and edits the Cambridge Literary Review.
+This ambivalence to science can be seen as one instance of the ambivalence to Western culture more generally.

-November 20, 2013The affective science of free-range baconEric Anderson 01S, Hampshire College alum and Ph.D. student in the Interdisciplinary Affective Science Lab at Northeastern UniversityAbstract: Research on moral psychology has exploded in recent years but has focused on improbable hypothetical scenarios (trolley dilemmas).
-This makes inferences about actual moral real-world behavior difficult.
-Everyday food choices are a domain infused with moral considerations for some individuals.
-These concerns have even shaped the market-place with organic, sustainable, fair-trade, free-range labels.
-Some people experience conflict between hedonically pleasant meat meals, and knowledge that animals may suffer during meat production.
-In this talk, I will describe completed and ongoing work that explores the relationship between moral considerations, animal mind perception, and the pleasure of eating bacon.Biography: Eric Anderson (S01) was first inspired to study the mind in a cognitive psychology class at Hampshire College.
+Biography: Eric Anderson (S01) was first inspired to study the mind in a cognitive psychology class at Hampshire College.
 Since then, he studied prairie dog communication in the desert, strategy use in mental arithmetic, morality in dementia patients, and affective influences on vision.
 Currently he is studying the role of moral considerations in the perception and hedonic experience of food.
 His work has been published in top academic journals (Science) and takes an interdisciplinary approach with collaborators in anthropology, psychiatry, and computer scientist.
 He is pursuing technology (smartphones, pervasive sensors, video games, big data) as a tool for exploring the mind.
 In the future, he is interested in leveraging social science research to understand real-world issues such as racism, poverty, and environmental damage.
 Eric is currently a Ph.D. student in the Interdisciplinary Affective Science Lab at Northeastern University.

 Abstract: Over the last few years what might be called a reliability, or replication, crisis has developed in a broad swath of the cognitive, psychological, and biobehavioral sciences.
 I will describe and to some extent pull together some of the strands of the crisis, including prominent cases of fraud, doubts about the tradition of null-hypothesis significance testing (NHST), voodoo correlations in social neuroscience, critiques of biobehavioral genomics, some highly publicized replication failures in social psychology, Nobel-prize-winning psychologist Daniel Kahneman's call to address these failures, changes in the publication practices of journals and other shifts in scholarly incentives, doubts about randomized controlled trials of new drugs, and the resurgence of cultural relativism in cognitive psychology.
 I will make an initial attempt to separate media-driven exaggeration from genuine problems, and then review some suggestions for addressing the problems.
 This will be an informal talk intended to inspire faculty and students to reflect on the nature of our scientific pursuits.

 Seeking Good Debate: Religion, Science, and Conflict in American Public Life

 Michael Evans, Ph.D., Neukom Fellow in the Neukom Institute for Computational Science and the Department of Film and Media Studies at Dartmouth College

 Abstract: Why do science and religion seem to generate contentious public debate?
 In this talk I draw on computational linguistic analysis of over 10,000 newspaper articles, biographical research on key participants, and qualitative interviews with ordinary Americans to show that apparent conflicts in the public sphere over "science and religion" issues such as stem cell research, human origins, environmental policy, and the origins of sexuality actually result from a disconnection between the structure of elite debate in the American public sphere and the ideals of deliberative debate expected by ordinary Americans.
 I show how this insight helps explain several anomalies in current scholarship, such as why religious beliefs do not always impede support for science, why there is a gap between trust in science and trust in scientists, and why religious conservatives continue to dominate American public life.
 I also discuss the implications for science communication, particularly around issues where religion is involved.

 How Did We Get to Division II?

 CS Student Panel: Kyrie McIlveen, Div II; Emma Opitz, Div III; and Louisa Smith, Div III